Ameren Missouri coal-fired generation historical SO2 emissions.

-- Various pollution control methods will continue to be implemented to reduce SO2, NOx, mercury and particulate.
+- Ameren anticipates further controls will be necessary to meet federal regulations.
+Various pollution control methods will continue to be implemented to reduce SO2, NOx, mercury and particulate.

-- Ameren continues to support research of more effective mercury control technology.
+- Ameren continues to support research of more effective emission control technology.

 for more information on clean air and Ameren.